19fn/devs-environment/README.md

 ```

 ### Control.sh Script
-It's a good idea to inspect the control script from projects you don't yet know.
-You can look through it so everything looks normal,
-then running it:
+It's a good idea to inspect the control script.
+You can look through it so everything looks normal, then running it:
 ```sh
 [!]
 Usage: ./control.sh [start] || [stop]